driving-direction

 Signs to look out for include:

-• ads which give a mobile phone number or specify a time to call.
+Ads which give a mobile phone number or specify a time to call.
 It may be a public phone box, not the seller's home;

-• the same phone number appears in several ads;
+The same phone number appears in several ads;

-• when you phone about the car, the seller asks 'which one?';
+When you phone about the car, the seller asks 'which one?';

-• the seller wants to bring the car to you or meet you somewhere, rather than you going to the seller's home.
+The seller wants to bring the car to you or meet you somewhere, rather than you going to the seller's home.

 2passWhat Does All This Jargon Mean?
 We try and explain everything to know about the terminology used by advertisers.

-Buying from an Auction
+Buying Your First Car from an Auction

 You can pick up a bargain at an auction but you need to know what you are doing.
 Go as a spectator first and see what happens.